-Essentials have nice, clear video during the daytime.
-Colors are vibrant and there is very little distortion.
+Essentials have a nice, clear video during the daytime.
+The colors are vibrant and there is very little distortion.
 The edges of the image are slightly curved, but not enough to interfere with the clarity.
 The camera does have problems focusing on faces, though.

 It does feature a siren and two-way talk, though.
 The 80db siren can be set to go off when motion is detected, or you can set it to go off only when you manually press the alarm button.
 Unfortunately, 80db isn’t very loud, and it’s one of the quietest sirens we’ve seen on outdoor security cameras.